Clifton Reynes, St Mary's Church

 Both pairs of effigies date to the early 14th century and are crafted of oak.
 We cannot be certain who the effigies represent, but it seems likely that one is that of Sir Ralph and Lady Mabel Reynes.
 Sir Ralph held Clifton manor in 1303.
 The detail of the costume is quite wonderful and presents a vivid picture of 14th-century style.

 On a table tomb is the second pair of wooden effigies, in a style of costume that suggests a date of the 1320s.
 This couple is thought to be Sir Thomas Reynes and his wife Joan.
-Again, the detail of carving is wonderfully done, and the tomb is replete with panels depicting heraldic designs.
+Again, the detail of carving is remarkable, and the tomb is replete with panels depicting heraldic designs.

 Nearby is a much-worn stone memorial to a later Reyne, dated to the very late 14th century.
 This is possibly the tomb of the 3rd Thomas Reynes, who died before 1394.
 One nice touch on this tomb is the carving of a dog upon which the knight rests his feet.
 The dog wears a collar with the letters BO easily discernable.
 A favoured family pet, perhaps?
 Set into the floor is a brass which is probably that of John Reynes (c.
 1498) and his wife.